-In fact, in their bankruptcy petition20, the DeLanos declared, inter alia, that 1) they had earned \$291,470 in the preceding three years, were still on their jobs, and had a monthly excess income of \$1,940, yet claimed that they only had \$535 in hand and on account; 2) their only real property was their home, appraised at \$98,500, yet their mortgage was still \$77,084 and their equity only \$21,416...after making payments on it for 30 years and receiving during that time at least \$382,187 through a string of eight mortgages!; and 3) they owed \$98,092 on credit cards, spread thinly over 18 of them so that no issuer would have a stake high enough to deem litigation cost-effective, yet they valued their household goods at only \$2,810 and described their life style as modest, but they had at last count \$27,953 to pay the legal fees of their bankruptcy attorney, Christopher Werner, Esq., who had 525 cases before Judge Ninfo21, to defend against my document production motions.22 They simply could not risk producing them, for those documents would have proved that they had engaged in bankruptcy fraud through concealment of assets.
+In fact, in their bankruptcy petition, the DeLanos declared, inter alia, that 1) they had earned in the preceding three years \$291,470, were still on their jobs, and had a monthly excess income of \$1,940, yet claimed that they only had \$535 in hand and on account; that 2) their only real property was their home, appraised at \$98,500, yet their mortgage was still \$77,084 and their equity only \$21,416... after making payments on it for 30 years and receiving during that time at least \$382,187 through a string of eight mortgages!; that 3) they owed \$98,092 on credit cards, spread thinly over 18 of them so that no issuer would have a stake high enough to deem litigation cost-effective, yet they valued their household goods at only \$2,810 and described their life style as modest; 4) but they had at last count \$27,953 to pay the legal fees for fighting my document production motions of their bankruptcy attorney, Christopher Werner, Esq., who had brought $525^{21}$ cases before J. Ninfo.
+They simply could not risk producing those documents, which would have proved that they had engaged in bankruptcy fraud through concealment of assets.

 Judge Sotomayor could not risk ordering them produced either, because the ensuing domino effect incriminations could topple her too.
-The documents would have made it possible to track at least \$673,657 of the DeLanos' known salary and mortgage receipts to their hidden stash.
+The documents would have made it possible to track at least \$673,657 in the DeLanos' known salaries and mortgage receipts to their hidden stash.
 After finding the latter, the DeLanos could be indicted for bankruptcy fraud.
-Facing up to 20 years imprisonment and up to up to \$500k in fines23, Mr. DeLano would deem it in his interest to plea bargain for leniency for himself and/or his wife in exchange for his incriminating testimony of what he had learned during his long banking career about the involvement of Judge Ninfo, trustees, lawyers, court staff, and other bankruptcy system insiders like himself in a bankruptcy fraud scheme.
+Facing up to 20 years imprisonment and up to \$500,000 in fines, Mr. DeLano would deem it in his interest to plea bargain for leniency for himself and/or his wife in exchange for his incriminating testimony of what he had learned during his 39-year banking career about the involvement of Judge Ninfo, trustees, lawyers, court staff, and other bankruptcy system insiders like himself in a bankruptcy fraud scheme.
 Any one of them could in turn incriminate higher ups in the judiciary who, like Judge Sotomayor, at least had reason to suspect the scheme's existence, but rather covered it up and enabled its continued operation.
-Confronted with a conflict of interests between saving herself and her colleagues through collegial complicity and discharging her duty to ensure due process and denounce bankruptcy fraud24, Judge Sotomayor compromised her integrity.
-She showed gross partiality toward her colleagues and other insiders by dismissing the appeal without addressing even one of the issues presented or using the term that explicitly linked them all: fraud.4
+Confronted with a conflict of interests between saving herself and her colleagues through collegial complicity and discharging her duty to ensure due process and denounce bankruptcy fraud, Judge Sotomayor compromised her integrity.
+She showed partiality toward her colleagues and other insiders by dismissing the appeal without addressing even one of the issues presented or using the term that explicitly linked them all: fraud.